-Human Resources risk is the risk of loss resulting from an inability to attract, retain, train and develop the right talent from inadequate recruitment, talent management and succession planning programs and practices, ineffective governance practices or legal action related to discrimination, and can impact the ability of Lifeco to meet its business objectives.
+People risk is the risk of loss resulting from an inability to attract, retain, train and develop the right talent from inadequate recruitment, talent management and succession planning programs and practices, ineffective governance practices or legal action related to discrimination, and can impact the ability of Lifeco to meet its business objectives.
 Lifeco's success depends, in large part, on its ability to attract and retain key people.
 Due to the intense competition for key employees with demonstrated ability, Lifeco and its subsidiaries may be unable to hire or retain such employees.
-In addition, Lifeco may experience higher than expected employee turnover and difficulty attracting new employees.
-Inability to retain Lifeco's key people could have a material adverse effect on operations given their skills, knowledge of Lifeco's business, years of industry experience and the potential difficulty of promptly finding qualified replacement employees.
+In addition, Lifeco may experience higher than expected employee turnover and difficulty attracting new employees, including as a result of the impact of the COVID-19 pandemic and related lockdowns on wellness, productivity and performance of its existing employees.
+Inability to retain Lifeco's key people could have an adverse effect on operations that could be material, given their skills, knowledge of Lifeco's business, years of industry experience and the potential difficulty of promptly finding qualified replacement employees.
 Lifeco's results of operations and financial condition could be adversely affected if it is unsuccessful in attracting and retaining key employees.